drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

   //         Actual calls   -> 3
   //         Expected calls -> 5
   //
-  //     Check the above "class_spies.ts" file at/around line 32 for code like the following to fix this error:
+  //     Check the above "some_test.ts" file at/around line 32 for code like the following to fix this error:
   //         .verify("doSomething").toBeCalled(5)
   //
 }